 The components of participant education in retirement planning include retirement plan features and benefits, retirement savings and investment options, retirement income sources and strategies, and risk management and asset protection.

-Best practices for participant education include customization and personalization, use of multiple communication channels, leveraging technology, and ongoing monitoring and evaluation.
+Retirement plan sponsors can provide participant education through customized and personalized communications, multiple communication channels, leveraging technology, and ongoing monitoring and evaluation.

 True Tamplin is a published author, public speaker, CEO of UpDigital, and founder of Finance Strategists.